A big update on my last few months

 • In June of last year my right vocal chord was paralyzed.
 During a simple surgery on my neck some nerves stopped working for reasons not entirely understood.
 I was still able to speak, but I was suddenly a very quiet person, unable to raise my voice.
 I was told it was likely permanent and if I recovered it could take up to a year.
 This had a profound effect on my mental health, as I wrote about in my newsletter.
 I thought my public speaking career was over but more profoundly had the first identity crisis of my life.
 Every social interaction was now a major challenge.
 Two months later my voice did slowly start to recover (it’s nearly 100% now), and I can’t express how grateful I am for this turn of events.

-• Ironically the audiobook for How Design Makes The World released days before all this happened.
-I didn’t get a chance to promote it as my professional life entirely shut down just a week later.
+• Ironically, the audiobook for How Design Makes The World released days before all this happened.
+I didn’t get a chance to promote it as my (professional) life entirely shut down just a week later.
 But still, the cosmic absurdity of these two events did make me laugh.

 • I’ll write more about this entire experience someday and what helped me on my path to recovery (there is so much junk mental health advice out there).
 I’m doing much better now but still have more work to do.

-• I returned to FT work a few weeks ago, rejoining Automattic.
-In this crisis, I lost most of my motivation to work on my own and to pursue writing books.
+• In this crisis, I lost most of my motivation to work on my own and to pursue writing books.
 This was shocking: given my ambition for most of the last 20 years was to write as many books as I can.
 I discovered a deeper need for connection and teamwork, something I’m sure the pandemic contributed to.
 I wrote about Automattic in my 2013 book The Year Without Pants, an early book about remote work, and it has felt so good to return.
 My role there is as a product and design coach to the company, helping teams to make better products.
 I’m grateful to Matt Mullenweg and everyone there who has welcomed me back.

 • I’m grateful to everyone who reached out.
 So many of you wrote me long emails or sent messages checking in on me and trying to find ways to show support.
 I don’t know that I’ll ever find a way to repay you, but I do hope to be writing and creating more soon.